mynorel/framework/src/Mynorel/Plotline/README.md

+# Extending Plotline with Plugins

+You can add new models, relationships, or query logic via Mynorel Extensions.
+Register your extension in `config/extensions.php` and see `/src/Mynorel/Extensions/README.md` for details.
 # Plotline ORM - Database Component

 The Plotline ORM is a comprehensive database orm layer that treats every model as a character, every relationship a subplot.
 Every query, a turning point.